astralfrontier/chaosfrontier-org-wiki/cct.md

 3. [Flip](/cct/flip), [Drift](/cct/drift), and [Shuffle](/cct/shuffle) - create new Bits from old ones
 4. [Remix](/cct/remix) - turn your new Bits into a draft
 5. [Inspect](/cct/inspect) - see if your draft is ready to release!

+The most important part of the process is not to let yourself stall out.
+Follow these principles to keep going:

+* If you get to a point that doesn't feel like it goes anywhere, back up to an earlier step and try something else
+* If you can't choose between alternatives, roll dice or pick at random
+* No decision is permanent - if you hate something later on, you can change it!

 # Examples